 Why exclude anyone?
 In addition to the obvious moral correctness of equal opportunity, there is strength in numbers and strength in diversity.
 We want all Texans to participate in and contribute to our economy and our cultural richness.
 Whether it’s equal pay, employment, insurance, or property rights, there is broad agreement on this point.
 Yet the Texas legislature has repeatedly rejected attempts to pass legislation that would bar discrimination based on sexual orientation or gender identity or expression; and Texas’s equal pay laws are among the weakest in the nation.
 If the state legislature can’t get this right, the matter should be left to local governments.
 (See Local control.
 Not incidentally, local protective ordinances are not generating litigation.)

 Respect local control, not big state intrusion

 Each Texas city has its own character – values, challenges, resources, and solutions distinct from any other.
 Local governments understand this.
-They are in touch with the local people; they enact policies that reflect the values of the local people; and they respect the expertise of local law enforcement who, likewise, understand the local people.
+They are in touch with the local people; they enact policies that reflect the values and needs of the local people; and they respect the expertise of local law enforcement who, likewise, understand the local people.
 In this way, cities are laboratories of democracy, living experiments in public policy.

 When the state preempts local control – particularly at the will of a powerful non-representative few – it denies the rights of communities to have their own character.
 And it runs counter to the Texas tradition of self-governance.
 Let local governments determine the best policies for local matters.

-Political ad paid for by Nathan Johnson © 2017
+Political ad paid for by Nathan Johnson © 2018

-Nathan Johnson Campaign —12770 Coit Road, Suite 1100 - Dallas, TX 75251
+Nathan Johnson Campaign —12770 Coit Road, Suite 1100, Dallas TX 75251